 - Hardware solutions, such as sensors, were the biggest part of the Smart Agriculture market in 2017, comprising over 72 percent of the market.
 (Source: BIS Research)

-- According to the USDA, guidance systems (e.g., GPS) had the highest rate of adoption across the agriculture industry, and are now use around 50 percent or more of planted crop acres.
+- According to the USDA, guidance systems (e.g., GPS) had the highest rate of adoption across the agriculture industry, and in 2019, were used on between 45 and 65 percent or more of planted crop acres.
 (Source: USDA)

-- Most GPS soil mapping is used on peanuts, with over 25 percent of peanuts planted and grown using this technology.
+- Most guidance systems are used for corn, with almost 70 percent of this crop planted and grown using this technology.
 (Source: USDA)

-- Around 35 percent of more of planted corn in the US is monitored with yield mapping technology, which uses GPS to map crop yields and moisture levels.
+- Around 35 percent of planted corn in the US is monitored with yield mapping technology, which uses GPS to map crop yields and moisture levels.
 (Source: USDA)

-- Automated guidance and steering systems are extremely popular for many planted crops, with nearly percent of planted spring wheat acres and over 50 percent of rice acres being planted, fertilized and harvested in the US using this technology.
+- Automated guidance and steering systems are extremely popular for many planted crops, with over 50 percent of rice acres being planted, fertilized and harvested in the US using this technology.
 (Source: USDA)

 - According to IoT Analytics, Smart Agriculture accounts for just 4 percent of all global IoT projects, with nearly 40 percent of those Smart Ag. projects occurring within the Americas.
 (Source: IoT Analytics)

-- As of 2016, nearly 40 percent of rural farms in the US lacked broadband internet connectivity, making most farming IoT solutions difficult to implement.
+- As of 2019, 25 percent of rural farms in the US lacked internet connectivity, making most farming IoT solutions difficult to implement.
 (Source: Viasat)